StimulCross/donation-alerts/packages/api/README.md

 **Required scope:** `oauth-custom_alert-store`

 Donation Alerts supports custom alerts.
-When a broadcaster creates a widget with the `Custom alert` variation type, you can send alerts to this widget via this API.
+When a broadcaster creates a widget with the `Custom alert` variation type, you can send alerts to that widget using this API.

 ```ts
 await apiClient.customAlerts.sendCustomAlert(123456789, {